Bonehead-Labs/PBIP-Factory/README.md

 ```

 These commands will:
+- Ask where you'd like to install (or use current directory by default)
 - Clone the repository
 - Set up a Python virtual environment
 - Install all dependencies
 - Launch the tool in interactive mode

+**Note:** You can specify a custom installation directory when prompted, or press Enter to use the current directory.

 ---